DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Method

 \section{Method}

-We focus on the task of generating a sequence of hand and object poses $ \bold{x} = (\mathcal{H}_l, \mathcal{H}_r, \mathcal{O} )$, where $(\mathcal{H}_l, \mathcal{H}_r)$ indicate a sequence of left and right hand poses, and $\mathcal{O}$ is a sequence of object poses given some input conditioning signal $\textbf{c}$, which in our case comprises a text description and the object mesh.
+We focus on the task of generating a sequence of hand and object poses $ \bold{x} \coloneqq (\mathcal{H}_l, \mathcal{H}_r, \mathcal{O} )$, where $(\mathcal{H}_l, \mathcal{H}_r)$ indicate a sequence of left and right hand poses, and $\mathcal{O}$ is a sequence of object poses given some input conditioning signal $\textbf{c}$, which in our case comprises a text description and the object mesh.
 In other words, we want to model a conditional probability distribution $p(\bold{x} \, | \, \textbf{c}, G=0)$ with a motion DDPM.
-The optional term $G=0$ is a differentiable goal function that should be minimized, e.g., the distance to a target grasp.
+The optional term $G=0$ can be any differentiable goal function that should be minimized, e.g., the distance to a target grasp in our case (see Sec. \ref{sec:guidance}).
 See \figref{fig:architecture} for an overview.

-In Sec.~\ref{sec:representation}, we introduce a compact representation that tightly couples the hand and object poses and helps in generating realistic hand-object interactions.
+In Sec.~\ref{sec:representation}, we introduce our compact representation that couples the hand and object poses.
 We propose a two-stage generation of hand-object interactions in Sec.~\ref{sec:prepost} and grasp guidance in Sec.~\ref{sec:guidance}.
-Lastly, in Sec.~\ref{meth:tex_aug}, we introduce our newly-collected detailed textual annotations for the GRAB dataset that enable more controlled generation of hand-object interactions.
+Lastly, in Sec.~\ref{meth:tex_aug}, we introduce our newly-collected detailed textual annotations for GRAB that enable more controlled generation of HOI.